TheAlexBarth/EcotaxaTools/README.md

  - obj-volume.R: Get the volume of objects in an ecotaxa-style tibble.
 Two options sph_vol(); ellps_vol()
  - read-etx.R: import ecotaxa .tsv files
  - rename.R: a creative way to rename taxa
+ - rel-taxa.R: Get the relative abundance of different named taxa

 ### UVP: files for dealing with UVP-specific data
  - conc.R: get concentration of a given cast ***NEED TO UPDATE FOR Name Col Selector***